open-power/snap/README.md

 It interfaces with a user-written action (a.k.a. kernel) through an AXI-lite control interface, and gives coherent access to host memory through AXI.
 Optionally, it also provides access to the on-card DRAM via AXI.
 A NVMe host controller-AXI bridge complements the framework for storage or database applications as an independent unit.
 Software gets access to the action through the libsnap library, allowing applications to call a "function" instead of programming an accelerator.
-The framework supports multi-process applications and can be extended to support multiple instantiated hardware actions in parallel. :exclamation: The current 1.x releases support a single action per FPGA.
+The framework supports multi-process applications and can be extended to support multiple instantiated hardware actions in parallel.
+**Note:** The current 1.x releases support a single action per FPGA.

 This project is an initiative of the OpenPOWER Foundation Accelerator Workgroup.
 Please see here for more details: